glennhenry/cs-notes/docs/internet-and-web/02-css/css.md

 ### HTML Selectors

-HTML Selectors are used to identify each HTML elements, this includes :
+HTML Selectors are used to identify each HTML elements, this includes:

-- **Tag Selectors** : These selectors target all elements with a specific tag name, such as `<p>` or `<h1>`.
+- **Tag Selectors**: These selectors target all elements with a specific tag name, such as `<p>` or `<h1>`.
-- **Class Selectors** : These selectors target elements with a specific class attribute, which **can be applied to multiple elements on a page**.
+- **Class Selectors**: These selectors target elements with a specific class attribute, which **can be applied to multiple elements on a page**.
 Class selector can be specified like `<div class="my-class">`.
-- **ID Selectors** : These selectors target elements with a specific ID attribute, which **should be unique on a page**.
+- **ID Selectors**: These selectors target elements with a specific ID attribute, which **should be unique on a page**.
 ID selector can be specified like `<div id="my-div">`.
-- **Attribute Selectors** : These selectors target elements with a specific attribute or attribute value, such as `<a href="#">`.
+- **Attribute Selectors**: These selectors target elements with a specific attribute or attribute value, such as `<a href="#">`.

 ### CSS Selectors

 CSS selectors are used to apply styles to specific elements or groups of elements on a webpage, and it often uses HTML Selectors to identify the elements.
-There are many types of CSS selectors, including :
+There are many types of CSS selectors, including:

-- **Type Selectors** : These selectors target elements of a specific type, such as `<p>` or `<h1>`.
+- **Type Selectors**: These selectors target elements of a specific type, such as `<p>` or `<h1>`.
-- **Class Selectors** : These selectors target elements with a specific class attribute.
+- **Class Selectors**: These selectors target elements with a specific class attribute.
-- **ID Selectors** : These selectors target elements with a specific ID attribute.
+- **ID Selectors**: These selectors target elements with a specific ID attribute.
-- **Descendant Selectors** : These selectors target elements that are descendants of other elements, such as `<ul>` elements inside `<li>` elements.
+- **Descendant Selectors**: These selectors target elements that are descendants of other elements, such as `<ul>` elements inside `<li>` elements.
-- **Child Selectors** : These selectors target elements that are direct children of other elements, such as `<li>` elements that are direct children of `<ul>` elements.
+- **Child Selectors**: These selectors target elements that are direct children of other elements, such as `<li>` elements that are direct children of `<ul>` elements.
-- **Attribute Selectors** : These selectors target elements with a specific attribute or attribute value.
+- **Attribute Selectors**: These selectors target elements with a specific attribute or attribute value.
 For example using `input[type="text"]` means that it will apply style to all input elements which has type of text.
-- **Pseudo-Selectors** : These selectors target elements based on their state or position, such as `:hover` or `:first-child.` For example defining a style on :hover means that style will be applied if such elements is hovered.
+- **Pseudo-Selectors**: These selectors target elements based on their state or position, such as `:hover` or `:first-child.` For example defining a style on:hover means that style will be applied if such elements is hovered.

 ### CSSOM